 Trend 4: Consider Your Personal Situation

-But there are two sides to every coin and if you work at a small, service oriented firm the rules and views may be a little different.
+But there are two sides to every coin and if you work at a small, service-oriented firm the rules and views may be a little different.
+How long is a normal lunch break, for example?
+Does lunch count as work hours?
 I spoke with a long-time medical professional that has a 60-minute lunch break baked into her work agreement.
 For her, not taking that time would be “lost income.”
 This rings true for employees who work in areas like retail or who clock in and out.
-For them this could be as wasteful as unused PTO days (another nationwide epidemic).
+For them, this could be as wasteful as unused PTO days (another nationwide epidemic).

 Trend 5: Strive for Balance

-At the end of the day it’s about striking the right balance.
+At the end of the day, it’s about striking the right balance.
 If you take a sit down lunch with a friend or colleague on a Monday, aim to not repeat the next day.
-Likewise, it can be smart to weave a long lunch into your schedule appropriately: like if you have a day stacked with meetings and deadlines, or a morning doctor’s appointment, that’s probably not the best day to step away for an hour or more.
-But if you’re hourly or have lunched worked into your contract by all means take the breaks that are your right.
+Likewise, it can be smart to weave a long lunch into your schedule appropriately: like if you have a day stacked with meetings and deadlines or a morning doctor’s appointment, that’s probably not the best day to step away for an hour or more.
+But if you’re hourly or have lunch worked into your contract, by all means, take the breaks that are your right.

 White shared a story that perhaps sums it up best, “Meals are an important part of daily, and cultural life.
 When I was in Spain, one day I went to a big siesta lunch with my mom’s cousin who owns his own school and manages about 10 people.
 That lunch was one of the best I’ve ever had.
 It was a good time for friendship, conversation, and food.
 And it stuck with me.
 I’m not proposing we all do that every day, but I think a lunch break can be good for the soul, especially with coworkers.”